On April

 The Hierophant Card

-The Rider-Waite-Smith hierophant card, numbered five, depicts a priestly figure seated between two pillars.
+The Rider-Waite-Smith Hierophant card, numbered five, depicts a priestly figure seated between two pillars.
 He holds a scepter and wears a triple crown.
 Beneath his feet lies a set of keys, symbolizing his access to secret knowledge.
 On either side of the keys kneel two acolytes, alternatively clad in dark and light vestments reminiscent of the dark and light pillars on the high priestess card.
 The hierophant symbolizes the organized and ritualized approach to spiritual truth.

 The Empress Card